Lumipad

 • Saturday make-up sessions introduced.
 The pass / fail philosophy was retired.
 The new philosophy: trainees who don't pass cleanly are not behind, they're identified for targeted support.
 Saturday morning one-on-one tether practice (Week 4) and Saturday make-up flights (Week 5) became standard.

-The refined cohort.
+The refined version.

 What we tried

-The first paid survey — and what went wrong.
-Cohort 02 introduced the paid-survey concept in Week 5, not Week 6.
+The first paid survey — and what went wrong. the second iteration introduced the paid-survey concept in Week 5, not Week 6.
 The thinking was that doing a paid survey before the business curriculum would make Week 6's contracts and pricing material feel concrete.
 The execution went badly.
 The cooperative engaged for the survey expected a higher-quality deliverable than the trainee — flying their first non-practice mission — could produce.
 The NDVI map had a coverage gap (the trainee's AOI polygon didn't fully match the cooperative's plot boundaries) and an exposure issue (overcast sky during capture).
 The cooperative manager refused to pay the contracted amount.
 Lumipad staff intervened, mediated a partial-payment agreement, and the partner relationship was preserved — but the trainee experienced their first "real client" interaction as a conflict, not a success.
 The lesson was specific: paid surveys belong in Week 6 only, after the trainee has done the Week 5 solo survey assessment over a low-stakes cohort-program plot.
 The current curriculum reflects this gating.

 What worked